-So, the notion of rational intuition may have an important role to play in an account of the rationality of making a particular deductive inference.
-I also think it has an important role to play in an account of propositional knowledge of logical truths, including knowledge of which forms of argument are logically valid.
+So, despite Boghossian's challenge, the notion of rational intuition may have an important role to play in an account of the rationality of making a particular deductive inference.
+In my view, it certainly plays an indispensable role in giving a plausible account of propositional knowledge of logical truths, including knowledge of which forms of argument are logically valid.
 Consider what is involved in the rationality of judging that a particular argument of a certain form is valid.
-On one view, which we can call the deductive model, this requires giving an explicit articulation of the general form of the argument in question and inferring its validity from more general principles concerning what it is for a form of argument to be valid.13 But there is an alternative view, which we can call the rational intuition model, on which judgements of validity in the particular case have epistemological priority and can be rationally based directly on the deliverances of rational intuition.
+On one view, which we can call the deductive model, this requires giving an explicit articulation of the general form of the argument in question and inferring its validity from more general principles concerning what it is for a form of argument to be valid.
+But there is an alternative view, which we can call the rational intuition model, on which judgements of validity in the particular case have epistemological priority and can be rationally based directly on the deliverances of rational intuition.
 On this view, one's conscious awareness of the fact that the conclusion of an argument follows from its premises, which is explained by one's understanding of the logical concepts that figure in the argument, provides one with a non-inferential rational basis for judging that the argument is logically valid.